Back

 Can I charge my ebike battery using a solar panel or car battery inverter?

-Can we charge a 36V 13Ah battery using a 2A charger through a 12V 10A car power plug, 200W inverter?
+To charge a 36V, 13Ah battery with a 2A charger through a 12V, 10A car power plug and a 200W inverter:

 For solar chargers it only works if you have a buffer battery of enough capacity or the production rate is 25% more than what the charger requires.
 Solar panels have a low energy output and can take far too long to charge even simple devices.
 If you have a boost module, it will take your solar panel's output voltage to the required current charge voltage & amperage to charge your batters.